BuvinduS/YOLO-speed-estimation/README.md

 pip install -r requirements.txt
 ```

-> This might take a while as the packages are relatively large in size.
+> This might take a while as the packages are relatively large.

 > Any warnings about dependencies ending with `cuXXX` not being installed can be ignored.
 These dependencies need to be installed through the PyTorch website